pivotal-cf/docs-riakcs/getting-started.md

   ]
 }
 ```
 As Riak CS is API-compliant with Amazon S3, any Amazon s3 client will allow you to communicate with your Riak CS instance.
-One that we have found simple to use is [s3curl](https://github.com/rtdp/s3curl), although others include [s3cmd](http://s3tools.org/s3cmd), and the ruby library [fog](http://fog.io/).
+One that we have found simple to use is [s3curl](https://github.com/rtdp/s3curl), although others include [s3cmd](http://s3tools.org/s3cmd), the ruby library [fog](http://fog.io/) and a [java client](https://github.com/cloudfoundry-incubator/riakcs-java-client).

 ##s3curl